ipfs/ipfs-docs/docs/install/command-line.md

    > Moved ./ipfs to /usr/local/bin
    ```

-1. Test that IPFS has installed correctly:
+1. Test that Kubo has installed correctly:

    ```bash
    ipfs --version